atom/donna/README.md

 ## Metadata??

-The Donna [metadata][meta] format is a very raw format indicating the locations of objects like classes, functions and imports within files of a CoffeeScript module.
+The Donna [metadata][meta] format is a very raw format indicating the locations of objects like classes, functions, and imports within files of a CoffeeScript module.
 Included in the metadata are unmolested doc strings for these objects.

 An Example: